nas5w/100-days-of-code-frontend/README.md

 ### :book: Learning Areas and Ideas

+- Research node and how it is different than the browser
+- Install node (npm comes with it)
+- Create a simple javascript file and run it with node
+- Use NPM to manage any dependencies in your existing project(s) (e.g., jQuery!)

 ![Sass](https://i.imgur.com/sToky4P.jpg)

 Sass is an extension of CSS that adds power and elegance to the basic language.
 It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly, particularly with the help of the Compass style library.
 (Source: [sass-lang.com](https://sass-lang.com/documentation/file.SASS_REFERENCE.html))